-- 1. "Affiliate" means a person, company, corporation or other business entity owned or effectively controlled by an electric utility, or subsidiary or holding company thereof; - 2.
-"Aggregator" means an entity licensed by the Commission that joins two or more consumers into a single purchasing unit for the purpose of obtaining electricity from a retail electric energy supplier; - 3.
-"Commission" means the Oklahoma Corporation Commission; - 2.
-4. "Competitive market price" means the value electricity would have when purchased or sold in a bona fide third-party transaction or transactions on the open market; - 5.
-"Competitive transition charge" means a nonbypassable charge applied to the bill of each consumer receiving retail electricity to fully recover implementation costs and stranded costs; - 6.
-"Confidential consumer information" means any information not intended for public disclosure including, but not limited to, information relating to or contained within an interconnection agreement, proprietary consumer information such as billing and credit information and competitive information relating to internal manufacturing processes and trade secrets; - 7.
-"Consumer" means a person or entity purchasing or seeking to purchase electric energy for other than resale; - 3.
-"Direct access consumer" means a consumer who chooses to procure retail electric energy supply and related services directly from the competitive market rather than through a retail electric service distributor;
+1. "Affiliate" means a person, company, corporation or other business entity owned or effectively controlled by an electric utility, or subsidiary or holding company thereof;

+2. "Aggregator" means an entity licensed by the Commission that joins two or more consumers into a single purchasing unit for the purpose of obtaining electricity from a retail electric energy supplier;

+3. "Commission" means the Oklahoma Corporation Commission;

+2. 4.
+"Competitive market price" means the value electricity would have when purchased or sold in a bona fide third-party transaction or transactions on the open market;

+5. "Confidential consumer information" means any information not intended for public disclosure including, but not limited to, information relating to or contained within an interconnection agreement, proprietary consumer information such as billing and credit information and competitive information relating to internal manufacturing processes and trade secrets;

+6. "Consumer" means a person or entity purchasing or seeking to purchase electric energy for other than resale;

+3. "Direct access consumer" means a consumer who chooses to procure retail electric energy supply and related services directly from the competitive market rather than through a retail electric service distributor;

-- 4. 8.
-"Consumer-switching request" means a form or process
+4. 7.
+"Consumer-switching request" means a form or process developed by the Commission used by retail electric energy suppliers to notify the electric distribution company that a consumer has exercised the right to choose or switch retail electric energy suppliers;

-developed by the Commission used by retail electric energy suppliers to notify the electric distribution company that a consumer has exercised the right to choose or switch retail electric energy suppliers; - 9.
-"Continuity service" means the provisioning by the continuity service provider of electricity for consumers who do not exercise their right to choose a retail electric energy supplier, or who are unable to obtain electricity from a retail electric energy supplier; - 10.
-"Continuity service provider" means the electric distribution company or its affiliated retail electric energy supplier who provides continuity service; - or among an electric utility or an electric distribution company, its parent holding company, or an affiliated entity including, but not limited to, human resources, procurement, information technology, regulatory services, administrative services, real estate services, legal services, accounting, environmental services, research and development unrelated to marketing activity or business development for an affiliated retail electric energy supplier regarding its services and products, internal audits, community relations, corporate communications, financial services, financial planning and management support, and other corporate services; - 12.
-"Distributed generation" means a generation unit or units connected at a distribution voltage to the electric distribution system; - 13.
-"Doing business" means, for the purposes of licensing requirements, the making of at least one solicitation for the sale of electricity in the State of Oklahoma by a retail electric energy supplier, or the solicitation of a fee for services rendered by an aggregator;
+8. "Continuity service" means the provisioning by the continuity service provider of electricity for consumers who do not exercise their right to choose a retail electric energy supplier, or who are unable to obtain electricity from a retail electric energy supplier;

+9. "Continuity service provider" means the electric distribution company or its affiliated retail electric energy supplier who provides continuity service;

+10. "Corporate support services" means services shared between or among an electric utility or an electric distribution company, its parent holding company, or an affiliated entity including, but not limited to, human resources, procurement, information technology, regulatory services, administrative services, real estate services, legal services, accounting, environmental services, research and development unrelated to marketing activity or business development for an affiliated retail electric energy supplier regarding its services and products, internal audits, community relations, corporate communications, financial services, financial planning and management support, and other corporate services;

+11. "Distributed generation" means a generation unit or units connected at a distribution voltage to the electric distribution system;

+12. "Doing business" means, for the purposes of licensing requirements, the making of at least one solicitation for the sale of electricity in the State of Oklahoma by a retail electric energy supplier, or the solicitation of a fee for services rendered by an aggregator;